neighborhoods/Prefab/docs/Feature-Request-Process-LDR.md

  - We would like a way to only include what is needed for individual requests so they aren't slowed down by including a bunch of unnecessary files.

 Urgency/Desired Due Date:
  - Listing Service is currently too slow to launch without this feature and has a deadline of 6/1.
-It would be great if we could have a couple weeks of leeway to integrate this feature before launch.
+It would be great if we could have a couple weeks of leeway to integrate this feature before launch, so desired date: 5/13.
 ```

 ## Counterexample 1
 "I have a PR for something I needed to change in Prefab.
 Can you take a look?"

 ## Future Scope
-* This section details areas where the feature might be improved in future, but that are not currently proposed in this LDR.
-* If nothing, explicitly state that.
+This being the first attempt at improving requesting features/support, the future is unknown.
+Once we put this into practice, we will use the lessons learned to improve upon this process.

 ## Drawbacks
-* Why should we \*not\* do this?
-* This should heavily take into consideration our [Engineering Values](Humans/Engineering-Values.md).
-* If nothing, explicitly state that.
+* I see no downsides to having documented requests with context and defined desired results.

 ## Unresolved Questions
-* What parts of the design do you expect to resolve through the LDR process before this gets merged?
-* What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-* What related issues do you consider out of scope for this LDR that could be addressed in the future independently of the solution that comes out of this LDR?
-* Make sure there are no unresolved questions when the vote starts.
-* If adopted, delete this section before merging.
+* None

 ## Alternatives
-* Why is this design the best in the space of possible designs?
-* What other designs have been considered and what is the rationale for not choosing them?
-* What is the impact of not doing this?
-* If nothing, explicitly state that.
+* We could not think of any reasonable alternatives to JIRA tickets that would better offer documented requests and tie into our current sprinted workflow as quickly/easily.
+* Unreasonable alternatives consist of:
+  * Self-serving clients
+  * Continuing with emphemeral verbal requests.
+  * A google spreadsheet that nobody keeps up to date or looks at.
+  * Never fulfill requests.

 ## Implementation Links
 After the LDR is implemented, this section should contain: